Networks and societies

 - Improve awareness of the groups and champion the groups' activity.

-The Disabled Staff Network (DSN) exists to bring together members of staff who live with conditions that are considered a Disability under the Equality Act 2010, including:
+The DisAbility and Wellbeing Network (DAWN) exists to bring together members of staff who live with conditions that are considered a Disability under the Equality Act 2010, including:

 - Medical Conditions, e.g. Epilepsy, Diabetes, Cancer

 - Auto Immune Conditions

 - Sensory Disability, e.g. Deaf and/or Blind